 The Sustainable Soil Management Component (SSMC) of the OCP Foundation Agricultural Development Project

-aims to improve soil management to enhance yields and farmers’ incomes under resilient production systems in Bangladesh.
+SSMC aims to improve soil management to enhance yields and farmers’ incomes under resilient production systems in Bangladesh.
+The project is funded by the OCP Foundation, with additional in-kind contributions from IFDC and Government of Bangladesh research and extension agencies.

 Improving Production Techniques and Market Knowledge